-View our previous authors from 2005 - 2012 in the Faculty Archive.
+View our previous authors from 2005 - 2014 in the Faculty Archive.

-Dennis Lehane – Conference Co-Director
+Dennis Lehane – Conference Co-Founder

-Sterling Watson – Conference Co-Director
+Sterling Watson – Conference Director, Co-Founder

-Andre Dubus III – Nonfiction
+Andre Dubus III – Fiction

-Mr. Dubus has been awarded a Guggenheim Fellowship, The National Magazine Award for Fiction, Two Pushcart Prizes, and he is a 2012 recipient of an American Academy of Arts and Letters Award in Literature.
+Andre Dubus III is the author of six books, including the New York Times’ bestsellers House of Sand and Fog, The Garden of Last Days, and his memoir, Townie.
+His most recent book, Dirty Love, published in the fall of 2013, was a New York Times “Notable Book” selection, a New York Times “Editors’ Choice,” a 2013 “Notable Fiction” choice from The Washington Post, and a Kirkus “Starred Best Book of 2013.”
+Mr. Dubus has been a finalist for the National Book Award, and has been awarded a Guggenheim Fellowship, The National Magazine Award for Fiction, two Pushcart Prizes, and is a 2012 recipient of an American Academy of Arts and Letters Award in Literature.
 His books are published in over twenty-five languages, and he teaches full-time at the University of Massachusetts Lowell.
 He lives in Massachusetts with his wife, Fontaine, a modern dancer, and their three children.

-Ann Hood – Fiction
+Ann Hood – Nonfiction

 Laura Lippman – Fiction

 Laura Lippman is the author of eleven novels featuring Baltimore private detective Tess Monaghan, seven stand-alone novels, and a short story collection.
 Her six most recent books have all been New York Times bestsellers.
-Ms. Lippman has won numerous literary prizes for her work, including the Edgar®, Anthony, Nero Wolfe, Agatha, Gumshoe, Barry, and Macavity Awards.
+Ms. Lippman has won numerous literary prizes for her work, including the Edgar, Anthony, Nero Wolfe, Agatha, Gumshoe, Barry, and Macavity Awards.
 A recent recipient of the first-ever Mayor's Prize, she lives in Baltimore, Maryland, with her husband, David Simon, their daughter, and her stepson.

-Stewart O'Nan – Fiction
+Attica Locke – Fiction

-Les Standiford – Screenwriting
+Les Standiford – Fiction

-2014 Guest Faculty
+2015 Guest Faculty

-Tim O'Brien – Keynote Speaker
+Jess Walter – Keynote Speaker

-Attica Locke – Special Guest Speaker
+Patricia Engel – Guest Speaker

 Lisa Gallagher - Literary Agent

-Formerly Senior Vice President & Publisher of William Morrow, Lisa Gallagher is known throughout the publishing industry as an indefatigable author advocate who has nurtured the careers of countless writers.
+Formerly Senior Vice President and Publisher of William Morrow, Lisa Gallagher is known throughout the publishing industry as an indefatigable author advocate who has nurtured the careers of countless writers.
 At William Morrow, she worked with numerous New York Times bestselling authors, including novelists Brunonia Barry, Marisa de los Santos, Neil Gaiman, Andrew Gross, Kim Harrison, Joe Hill, Dennis Lehane, Elmore Leonard, Laura Lippman, Gregory Maguire, Christopher Moore, Sena Jeter Naslund, Susan Elizabeth Phillips, Kimberla Lawson Roby, James Rollins, and Neal Stephenson; and nonfiction writers T. J. English (Havana Nocturne), Bruce Feiler (Where God Was Born), Guy Fieri (Diners, Drive-ins, and Dives), John Grogan (Marley & Me, The Longest Trip Home), Steven D. Levitt and Stephen J. Dubner (Freakonomics), Slash (Slash), James Swanson (Manhunt), U2 (U2 by U2), Robert Wagner (Pieces of My Heart), and Frank Warren (Lifetime of Secrets: A Postsecret Book), among others. http://greenburger.com/

 Peter Meinke – Poetry